 The Beginnings of Anglo-Settlement: The Creation of Anglo-Texas

-The process of the amerikan acquisition of Tejas however did not begin with the revolt itself, but was rather a protracted process.
-Euro-amerikan settlement in the region that would later become Texas began in 1819, including early filibustering activities, following the amerikan purchase from spain of Florida.
+The process of the American acquisition of Tejas however did not begin with the revolt itself, but was rather a protracted process.
+Euro-American settlement in the region that would later become Texas began in 1819, including early filibustering activities, following the American purchase from sSain of Florida.
 As noted by Acuña:

 The Transcontinental Treaty with Spain drew the boundary of the United States in such a way that it excluded Texas.
 By the time the treaty was ratified in February 1821, Texas was part of Coahuila, a state in the independent Republic of Mexico.
 Meanwhile, Anglo-Americans made forays into Texas similar to those they made into Florida.
 In 1819, James Long led an abortive invasion of the province with the aim of creating the “Republic of Texas.”
 Long, like many Anglos, believed that Texas belonged to the United States (1972:10-11).

-For a while these early filibustering actions by euro-amerikans in the territory of Tejas were replaced by more traditional settlement activities.
-For a time these activities were tolerated or even encouraged by spain, and later the far-away central government of independent México.
-There were strategic considerations on the part of spain and later México in allowing this activity.
+For a while these early filibustering actions by Euro-Americans in the territory of Tejas were replaced by more traditional settlement activities.
+For a time these activities were tolerated or even encouraged by Spain, and later the far-away central government of independent México.
+There were strategic considerations on the part of Spain and later México in allowing this activity.
 As Mirandé describes, “fearing possible annexation of its sparsely settled northern territories, Spain, and subsequently México, encouraged colonization by liberalizing its colonization laws to include Anglo-American settlers” (1987:6).